Seiya Suzuki Player Props: Cubs vs. Padres

 Seiya Suzuki At The Plate

-- Suzuki is hitting .280 with nine doubles, a triple, six home runs and 23 walks.
+- Suzuki has nine doubles, a triple, six home runs and 23 walks while batting .273.

-- Among qualifying batters, he ranks 39th in batting average, while his on-base percentage ranks 18th and he is 57th in slugging.
+- Among qualified hitters, he ranks 51st in batting average, while his on-base percentage ranks 25th and he is 63rd in slugging.

-- Suzuki has had at least one RBI in 34.9% of his games this year (15 of 43), with more than one RBI three times (7.0%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Suzuki has had an RBI in 15 games this season (34.1%), including three multi-RBI outings (6.8%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored at least one run 18 times this year (41.9%), including one multi-run game.
+- In 18 of 44 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.